scionproto/scion/doc/PathService.md

 * If Dst == Core-AS:
   * For each local core-AS x, for which an up segment exists && isNot(dst):
     * GetCached(coreSeg{dst->x}, x)
-  * Return up-segments, which have a connecting core segment or which end in dst, and the core segments (5.1.1.1.1).
+  * Return up-segments, which have a connecting core segment or which end in dst, and the core segments.
 * Else // Dst == Non-Core-AS:
   * GetCached(downSeg{*->dst}, any local cPS)
   * Filter down segments, remove revoked ones.